JoshuaBluem/F1_Racer/README.md

 # F1_Racer
------------**Description:**-----------

-Unity bachelor project of 'formula 1 racing' with ml-agents (reinforcement learning) for comparing open-ai's trainers ppo and sac

-----------**Start Project:**-----------
+-------------**Description:**--------------

+This Unity bachelor project focuses on "Formula 1 Racing," utilizing ML-Agents for reinforcement learning to compare OpenAI's trainers: Proximal Policy Optimization (PPO) and Soft Actor-Critic (SAC).

+---------**Starting the Project:**----------

-This project is made for the unity editor.
-To open it, clone it to local and then add the project path in the unity hub.
-To start the actual game, head to Assets/Game/Scenes/GameScene and press play in the unity editor.
+To access the project, clone it to your local machine and add the project path in Unity Hub.
+To initiate the game, navigate to Assets/Game/Scenes/GameScene and press play in the Unity Editor.

------------**Play Modes:**------------
+------------**Gameplay Modes:**-------------

-The project supports 3 playstyles within the game.
+The project supports 3 gameplay modes:
- - First ("Play Game") is playing yourself with MnK.
- - The Second option ("Watch Algortihm") uses some programmed algorithm.
+ - Play Game: Engage in gameplay using mouse and keyboard controls.
+ - Watch Algorithm: Observe a programmed algorithm in action.
- - With the third option ("Load AI ...") you can select a Neural-Network (.onnx file) to let an ai play the game.
+ - Load AI: Select a Neural Network (.onnx file) to allow AI to play the game.

------------**Training AI:**------------

-Training will start automatically when "mlagents-learn" is called (in the activated console-enviroment) and the "GameScene"-Scene is running.
-Since building the project makes training faster, i recommend building the scene.
-But still you can also train in the Unity-Editor.
+-------------**Training AI:**--------------

-If ml-agents is correctly installed and setup, an example training command in the console could be: "mlagents-learn C:\<your path>\YourConfigFile.yaml --env=C:\<your path>\Builds\F1_Racer.exe --no-graphics"
+AI training begins automatically when the mlagents-learn command is executed in the activated console environment while the "GameScene" is running.
+Building the project is recommended for faster training, though training can also be conducted within the Unity Editor.
+If ML-Agents is correctly installed and configured, an example command in the console would be:
-<br/>Within the result you will find the trained ai as .onnx file
-<br/>To get started with ml-agents you can look this start-tutorial on [youtube](https://www.youtube.com/watch?v=RANRz9oyzko)

------------**Code Insight:**-----------

-For understanding the structure of the code around the driving you can get a rough insight by looking at following simplefied UML-diagram [Assets/Game/Docs](https://github.com/JoshuaBluem/F1_Racer/tree/main/Assets/Game/Docs/CarDrive_UML.drawio.pdf)
+<br/>mlagents-learn C:<your_path>\YourConfigFile.yaml --env=C:<your_path>\Builds\F1_Racer.exe --no-graphics
+<br/>The trained AI will be saved as an .onnx file.
+For additional guidance on ML-Agents, refer to introductory tutorials available on [YouTube](https://www.youtube.com/watch?v=RANRz9oyzko)

+-------------**Code Insight:**-------------

+To gain a better understanding of the code structure related to driving mechanics, please consult the simplified UML diagram located in [Assets/Game/Docs](https://github.com/JoshuaBluem/F1_Racer/tree/main/Assets/Game/Docs/CarDrive_UML.drawio.pdf)